MiniZinc/libminizinc/en/spec.rst

 left-associative, :mzn:`a++b++c` is parsed as :mzn:`a++(b++c)` because :mzn:`++` is right-associative, and :mzn:`1<x<2` is a syntax error because :mzn:`<` is non-associative.

+Note that the last entry in the table, :mzn:`^-1`, is a combination of the binary power operator and the constant -1, which effectively turns it into a unary inverse operator.
+Other special cases (such as power of 2) are currently not supported yet.

 .. _bin-ops: